vasilakisfil/Introspected-REST/README.md

 If you modify the response that breaks the semantics of the Media Type that was agreed upon, the client would need an out-of-band information because the response wouldn't be self descriptive.

+If you need extra functionality that the Media Type does not describe then you need to define another Media Type and wait until client(s) incorporate the new Media Type changes.
+Otherwise you will not have self-descriptive messages unless the clients use an out-of-band information, like documentation.

 ### 4.5.
 Hypertext as the engine of application state (HATEOAS)
 > induces simple, visible, reusable, and cacheable through data-oriented integration
 > induces evolvable (loose coupling) via late binding of application transitions